Welcome to the new redesign of the Oratcl website! Now that the look has been updated, content comes next, so stay tuned!

 Oratcl was originally written by Tom Poindexter and his site has many valuable references.
 His website link can be found in the "Offsite Links" section.

-The windows binaries were compiled using Microsoft Visual C++ 6.0 or 7.0 and are linked with Tcl 8.4 using the Tcl stubs feature.
+The Oratcl 4.5 windows binaries were compiled using gcc on an MSYS and MINGW32 configuration.
+They are linked with Tcl 8.5 using the Tcl stubs feature, which should allow them to run with any recent version of Tcl.
 Oratcl is not linked with Oracle libraries at build time.
-Oracle libraries are dynamically loaded at run time.
+Oracle libraries are dynamically loaded at run time allowing the user to have flexibility of Oracle client installs..

 I have had Oratcl 4.4 running in daemons for months with no memory loss due to memory leaks.
 I think this is the most memory 'clean' version to date.